cybermaggedon/sparql-sleuth/README.md

 One option is to get the web server to reverse-proxy /sparql to a real SPARQL service elsewhere on the internet.

-The application works my POSTing SPARQL queries to the endpoint.
+The application works by POSTing SPARQL queries to the endpoint.

 ## Web proxy